shotgunsoftware/tk-core/docs/overview.rst

 ----------------------------------------

-The toolkit Core platform consists of a number of different APIs and subsystems to run the Shotgun toolkit platform.
+The toolkit Core platform consists of a number of different APIs and subsystems used to run the Shotgun toolkit platform.

 .. image:: ./resources/overview/overview.png
     :width: 650px